 Annoyed that you’re not able to complete many surveys?
 Seeing that dreaded ‘Sorry, you do not qualify for this survey’ message all to often?
-This guide will hopefully help to put your frustrations to an end.
+This guide will help put your frustrations to an end and teach you how to qualify for more surveys.

 In this guide, we’ll reveal all the tips and tricks we know from our years of reviewing paid survey sites, helping increase your survey completion rate.